Skip to main content

 }

 Once the workflow is run, the Wait task will be in an “In Progress” state.
-Once the external signal is ready, you can manually mark the task as completed either using API or from UI, as shown below:
+You can manually mark the task as completed either using the Update Task Status in a Workflow API or from the Conductor UI, as shown below:

 Wait type configured as signal